IsaacRoss/igroove/README.md

    Things I would have liked to have gotten to:
    1. add some tests
+   2. more thorough 'decoding'
-   2. encapsulate some more of the dom logic
+   3. encapsulate some more of the dom logic
-   3. add some transitions
+   4. add some transitions
+   5. add timeouts to jsonp